 Getting certified and finding a job after graduation

-With the flexibility of the program at MTI College, you can be on your way to a career in medical assistance by going to school just three times a week in a fast-forwarded course.
+With the flexibility of the program at Campus, you can be on your way to a career in medical assistance by going to school just three times a week in a fast-forwarded course.
 If you are currently working – or want to work part-time while earning your medical assistant certification – this is ideal for you.

 Take a look at this article on a day in the life of a medical assistant and decide whether it’s a career path you would like to follow.

 Why choose the medical assistant program at Campus?